Caregiver story - Michelle

-Michelle is a caregiver in Wellington, caring for five children – one boy and four girls, aged between 20 months and seven years old.
+Michelle is a caregiver in Te Whanganui-a-Tara, caring for 5 tamariki – 1 tama and 4 girls, aged between 20 months and 7 years old.

 Her style of caregiving has always been based around a carefully planned routine.